-On 31 July 2013 the Company agreed with Piraeus Bank (successor of Cyprus Popular Bank) that the outstanding payment of € 15 million due on 28 March 2013 would be deferred until 30 September 2013.
-In addition, the interest margin has decreased by 3% and IRF obtained waivers for compliance with Total Assets to Total Liabilities ratio through March 31, 2013.
+On these grounds on July 31, 2013 it has been agreed with the Piraeus Bank (successor of Cyprus Popular Bank) that the outstanding payment of € 15.0 mil due on 28 March 2013 would be deferred until 30 September 2013..
+In addition, the interest margin has decreased by 3% and IRF obtained waivers for compliance with total Assets to Total Liabilities ratio through March 31, 2013.